GadhaPremadasan/Face-Recognition-with-Spoof-Detection/README.md

 # Prerequisites
 Before running the code, make sure you have the following dependencies installed:

-1.Python 3.x
+1. Python 3.x
-2.OpenCV (pip install opencv-python) 3.face_recognition (pip install face-recognition) 4.NumPy (pip install numpy)
+2. OpenCV (pip install opencv-python)
+3. face_recognition (pip install face-recognition)
+4. NumPy (pip install numpy)

 # Usage
 1. Clone this repository to your local machine.
+2. Open the pickle.py file in your text editor and make the following changes as needed:

+ - Update the path variable to the folder containing the images of people for whom you want to create facial encodings.
+Replace '/path to folder with images' with the actual path to your image folder.

+- Replace '/encodings pickle file name ' with the desired name for your pickle file.
+Make sure to keep the .pkl extension.

+- Run the pickle.py script.
-2. Open the attendance.py file in your text editor and make the following changes as needed:
+3. Open the attendance.py file in your text editor and make the following changes as needed:

  - Update the path variable to the folder containing the images of people you want to recognize.
 Replace '/path to the folder with faces' with the actual path to your image folder.